Programming and Planning

 A final component is "intentional teaching".
 This includes the planned small groups that the children join in each day, or any occasion where an educator purposefully guides or supports a child in learning or solving a problem.

 All of these aspects are based on individual children and small groups.

-In 2016, you will be able to see our educational program in practice every day through the following ways:
+This year, you will be able to see our educational program in practice every day through the following ways:

 - Reading the Program in each playroom.
 Educators will show you where this is kept in each room.
 We'd love you to look at and comment on this document.

 - Reading the whiteboard outside each playroom which gives a brief overview of the things that are happening within the playroom that fortnight.

 - Reading the Outdoor/Verandah planning sheet (kept on the shelf on he verandah).

 - Talking to the educators about what has been happening for your child and the group.